Panasonic TZ100 vs Sony RX10

 Body comparison: Panasonic TZ100 vs Sony RX10

 An illustration of the physical size and weight of the Panasonic TZ100 and the Sony RX10 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the TZ100 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 is considerably larger (57 percent) than the Panasonic TZ100.
 Moreover, the RX10 is substantially heavier (161 percent) than the TZ100.
 It is noteworthy in this context that the RX10 is splash and dust-proof, while the TZ100 does not feature any corresponding weather-sealing.

 Concerning battery life, the TZ100 gets 300 shots out of its DMW-BLG10 battery, while the RX10 can take 420 images on a single charge of its NP-FW50 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.